Red Maps: Cities

 Among the 24 cities that Red Maps publishes its guides for are: Chicago, Miami, London, Paris, Barcelona, Prague, New Orleans, Los Angeles, San Francisco, Rome and Milan.
 The New Yorker set lays out detailed block by block shopping guides and restaurants of SoHo, Nolita, Chelsea, Meatpacking District, Greenwich Village, Midtown, Brooklyn and Long Island City.

 Events

-Red Maps was chosen to create customized guides featuring all the key venues for the Fall and Spring shows of London Fashion Week from 2007-2011.
+Red Maps was chosen to create customized guides featuring all the key venues for the Fall and Spring shows of London Fashion Week from 2007 to 2011.
 In 2012, a custom made map of the Lincoln Center was redrawn by Red Maps in The Manhattan of Fashion Insiders book for New York Fashion Week.
 Among Red Maps other custom maps and graphic design for clients are Le Bon Marche, BreakingGround, MTV Real World DC and New Orleans, Top Chef New Orleans, and Soho House New York.